project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

    * [gulp](https://gulpjs.com/) - Install **gulp** via npm, which gets installed when **nodejs** is installed

 1. **API Keys**
 The Sunbird developer instance is powered by cloud hosted Sunbird APIs, which require an API key.
 To get an API key, submit an [API Key Request](https://goo.gl/forms/2tRDfLlbJ2IgjWgA2).
 In the form, provide information about your team and what brings you to Sunbird.

-It may take up to a couple of business days (India time) to send you the API key.
+> It may take up to a couple of business days (IST) to send you the API key.
 We regret the inconvenience caused due to such delays.

 ## System Requirements